-Appell ant files with circuit clerk within 30 days after entry of order or judgment (5.04):
+Appellant files with circuit clerk within 30 days after entry of order or judgment (5.04):

-Written Notice of Appeal (5.04)

-Specifies party taking the appeal

-Designates the judgment or order from which appealed

-States that appeal is for a trial de novo

-Addressed to the appropriate court

-Certificate of Service (5.04)

-(Clerk may not accept notice of appeal without a certificate of service unless directed by

-the court in writing.)

-Cost Bond (unless in forma pauperis)

-(Includes all court costs incurred below and likely to be incurred on appeal as estimated

-by the circuit court clerk.
-(5.09))

-Notice of appeal and payment of costs must be simultaneously filed and paid.
+- Written Notice of Appeal (5.04) - \\\\\ Specifies party taking the appeal - \\\\\ Designates the judgment or order from which appealed - \\\\\ States that appeal is for a trial de novo - \\\\\ Addressed to the appropriate court - \\\\ Certificate of Service (5.04) - (Clerk may not accept notice of appeal without a certificate of service unless directed by the court in writing.) - \\\\\ Cost Bond (unless in forma pauperis) - (Includes all court costs incurred below and likely to be incurred on appeal as estimated by the circuit court clerk.
+(5.09)) - Notice of appeal and payment of costs must be simultaneously filed and paid.
 (5.04)

-Supersedeas Bond, if any
+\\\\\ Supersedeas Bond, if any

-(In cases being appealed that involve a money judgment, the party against whom money judgment was rendered may post with the clerk of the court acting as the appellate court at

-bond that is 125% of the money judgment, such bond to be approved by the circuit clerk.

-The posting of this bond shall automatically act as a supersedeas solely on the money

-judgment, but not any other part of the order or judgment.
+(In cases being appealed that involve a money judgment, the party against whom money judgment was rendered may post with the clerk of the court acting as the appellate court a bond that is 125% of the money judgment, such bond to be approved by the circuit clerk.
+The posting of this bond shall automatically act as a supersedeas solely on the money judgment, but not any other part of the order or judgment.
 (5.08))

-Notice of Appeal

-Stamp original and all copies with the filing date

-Copy of notice of appeal provided to:

-All parties or their attorneys of record

-Lower court

-Enter Case on Docket Noting that it is an appeal with trial de novo (5.07)